 Flow collector general settings enable you to define settings common to all NetFlow sources.
 The process for classification and identification within the flow collector is in the following order: defined SS, followed by NBAR name, followed by port lookup in

-The list of options is organized into the following sections and includes:
+The list of options is organized into the following sections.

 Flow listening port (UDP)